Algebraic Hopf invariants and rational models for mapping spaces: Model structures on algebras and coalgebras

 such that $d(V_i) \subseteq \mathcal{P}(V_{i-1})$.
 In the model category of coalgebras over a cooperad $\mathcal{C}$ every object is cofibrant, the fibrant objects are given by the quasi-free $\mathcal{C}$-coalgebras.

 \end{proposition}

 \begin{proof} For the proof of the algebra case see \cite{Hin1} and for the proof of the coalgebra case see Theorem 2.1 in \cite{Val1}. \end{proof}

-\begin{remark} From Proposition \ref{propfibrantobjects} it follows that in the algebra case, $\Omega_{\tau} C$ the cobar construction on a $\mathcal{C}$-coalgebra $C$ with respect to a Koszul twisting morphism $\tau: \mathcal{C} \rightarrow \mathcal{P}$ is a cofibrant object.
+\begin{remark} From Proposition \ref{propfibrantobjects} it follows that in the algebra case, $\Omega_{\tau} C$, the cobar construction on a $\mathcal{C}$-coalgebra $C$ with respect to a Koszul twisting morphism $\tau: \mathcal{C} \rightarrow \mathcal{P}$, is a cofibrant object.
 Similarly in the coalgebra case, all coalgebras of the form $B_{\tau} A$, for some $\mathcal{P}$-algebra $A$ are fibrant.
-Therefore we can define functorial cofibrant replacements by applying the cobar bar resolution in the algebra case.
-In the coalgebra case we have a functorial fibrant replacement given by the bar cobar resolution. \end{remark}
+Therefore we can define functorial cofibrant replacements by applying the cobar-bar resolution in the algebra case.
+In the coalgebra case we have a functorial fibrant replacement given by the bar-cobar resolution. \end{remark}

 The following two lemmas will be important in section \ref{seccompleteness} to prove the completeness of the Hopf invariants.
 The first lemma is Lemma 4.9 in \cite{DS1} and the second lemma is Ken Brown's Lemma and can be found as Lemma 9.9 in \cite{DS1}.